|February 1||All grant proposals must be submitted electronically by 5:00 p.m.|

 |Mid March||Applicants will be notified of their grant status.|

 |June 1||Final reports due from previous year’s grant recipients.
 All funds must be requested by this date.
 Remaining funds revert back to the Concord Trust budget.|

 The Concord Trust provides grants based on the following guidelines:

 - Teachers, administrators, and staff employed by the Concord School District are eligible to apply.

-- The maximum grant for a single staff member or small group of staff members is $2500; the Trust may, in its discretion, fund the entire amount requested (up to $2500) or only a portion of the amount requested.
-Grant recipients who do not receive full funding are invited to reapply in a future year for additional funding to extend or enhance the funded project.
-Starting in 2013, the Trust began offering one Special Extended Grant per year.
-There is no monetary limit set for this grant.
-Grant applications that would meet the Trust’s approval would demonstrate grade level, school or district-wide use.
-Special Extended Grants must be exceptional and are not guaranteed to be awarded.
-The number of grants awarded each year varies depending upon the number of applications received and funding availability.
+- The maximum grant for a single staff member or group of staff members is $3,000; the Trust may, in its discretion, fund the entire amount requested (up to $3,000) or only a portion of the amount requested.
+The Trust occasionally funds Special Extended Grants.
+There is no monetary limit set for this type of grant.
+Special Extended Grants must be exceptional and impact a wide range of students.
+The total number of all grants awarded each year varies depending upon the number of applications received and funding availability.

-- Preference is given to innovative projects that enhance the educational experience in Concord’s public schools and that are not ordinarily funded through the traditional school budget process.
-Generally we favor purchasing equipment over programs, innovative ideas over accepted standard practices, and things that benefit multiple students rather than a single child.
+- Preference is given to innovative projects that enhance the educational experience in Concord’s public schools, which would not ordinarily be funded through the traditional school budget process.
+Generally we favor innovative ideas over standard practices, and things that benefit multiple students rather than a single child.